 6) Make Citrus Syrup

-This is another one that I’ve yet to try, but is at the top of my list.
+This is another method to preserve citrus that I’ve yet to try, but is at the top of my list.
 The process is quite simple, you basically just boil citrus juice and zest with sugar until it reduces down to a syrup.
 You can also infuse honey with citrus, which is a more natural alternative.
 Use citrus syrup in marinades, fancy cocktails, or on your morning pancakes!

 - Ginger Citrus Syrup from Pixie’s Pocket